-In most cases, staff files should be kept for six years after a member of staff leaves, in case any legal process requires them.
+In most cases, staff files should be kept for six years after a member of staff leaves in case any legal process requires them.
+However, if the file contains a record of any safeguarding concerns, the file should be kept until the person has reached person age or for a period of 35 years from the date of the allegation requires them.
 However, if the file contains a record of any safeguarding concerns, the file should be kept until the person has reached normal pension age or for a period of 35 years from the date of the allegation if that is longer.
 For records of safeguarding concerns see 'Record Keeping' in Section A2.
 A summary staff record (i.e. period of employment and other basic information, including details of unpaid absences, pension related information, and records relating to an accident or injury at work) should be kept until the member of staff is 72.
 As a precaution, it is recommended that a SIMS central register report is run annually and a copy archived.